 How to clean a grow room after finding powdery mildew?

 When you see powdery mildew on your plants, clean your entire grow room thoroughly.
-Make sure you wipe down everything: the pots, the walls, floor, ceiling, ventilation ports and windows, fans, ducting, even your lights.
-Let everything dry out by using your ventilation—decrease the humidity and then balance it back at the level you need for cannabis.
+Make sure you wipe down everything: the pots, the walls, the floor, the ceiling, ventilation ports and windows, fans, ducting, and even your lights.
+Let everything dry out by using your ventilation—decrease the humidity and then balance it back to the level you need for cannabis.

-To Sum up how to clean a grow room
+Sum up – how to clean a grow room

 We love the new VIVOSUN Smart Grow System and we are certain that you too will love it once you try it.